 To keep up-to-date with local and national statutory guidance, training, serious case reviews and best practice, we employ the services of an independent consultant, Sarah Turner.
-Sarah has supported us with an external review of safeguarding (October 2016) and has provided outstanding, bespoke training for all members of staff here at Eastrop.
+Sarah has supported us with an annual, external review of safeguarding (September 2017) and has provided outstanding, bespoke training for all members of staff here at Eastrop.

 - All members of staff receive Level 1 safeguarding training annually.

 - Every member of staff is expected to read and understand Part 1 of Keeping Children Safe in Education

 - All members of staff are expected to undertake online Prevent Duty training